 Kate’s approach to nursing is deeply rooted in her belief that health and well-being is a whole-person phenomenon, encompassing the mind, body, and spirit.
 Her practice is heavily influenced by Jean Watson’s Theory of Human Caring and the 10 Caritas Processes (watsoncaringscience.org), which blends seamlessly with the Montessori philosophy.
 Kate is a Castle Island parent and, in her efforts to promote optimal health for all members of our school community, is excited to utilize current evidence-based practice in nursing and healthcare to enhance the caring, nurturing environment that the guides and staff have created at our school.
 As the school’s health consultant, she is available to assist staff, the children and their parents with many aspects of health promotion and disease prevention, as well as to help to ensure that Castle Island is compliant with state and federal health regulations.

 Sara holds a BS in Information Systems Management from York College in Queens, New York, and has over twelve years of experience providing IT solutions to faculty, staff, and students in three local colleges in the Capital Region.
 Her prior experience in help-desk settings includes providing hands-on technical solutions for Windows and Mac, analyzing training needs, facilitating training seminars, writing documentation and creating/maintaining websites.
 Sara speaks Spanish fluently, originally from Nicaragua, and has been living in New York since 1982.

 Sara is the staff person who greets parents and visitors in the afternoons; and, besides keeping the books for our school, she work to support institutional development.
 And, the children are so pleased when she can fill in to substitute in After Care!

-Kelvin Craig – Facilities Maintenance Coordinator
+[NEW STAFF TO BE HIRED] – Facilities Maintenance Coordinator

 Michael Averill – Bonner Service Leader Intern, Siena College